Chriscbr/dotfiles/README.md

 There might be some visual bugs if you haven't installed a necessary Nerd Font like the one below, or aren't currently using `zsh` as your shell.
 But I've tried this once when setting up a new Mac and it worked fairly okay.

-Note to self: I'm not really sure if I'm getting much value out of `prezto` over default `zsh` besides maybe some defaults that I'm not totally aware of - I try to removing it as a dependency at some point.

 ## Manual installations